 Tooth decay caused by dental plaque build-up can even develop under your gums where it isn’t visible.
 If this occurs, the plaque can cause bone loss and deep gum pockets over time, eventually leading to tooth loss.

 Tooth surfaces with dental calculus are rough.
 This makes it challenging to remove the tartar with a toothbrush and floss.
 Plaque can be removed at home with a normal toothbrush.
-Tartar can only be removed during professional teeth cleanings, which is why it is essential to visit your dentist every six months for one.
+Tartar can only be removed during professional teeth cleanings, which is why it is essential to visit your dentist every six months.

 Tartar is also unattractive and unsightly.
 It can be yellow or brown as stains accumulate.
 Since tartar cannot be removed at home with a toothbrush, it commonly leads to tooth decay, bad breath, and advanced gum disease (periodontitis) if not removed.